neelsahni/Probabilistic-Sentence-Generator/README.md

 ## Overview

-Given a user-inputted text file, the program creates a weighted graph of words that is then used to compose sentences probabilistically.
+Given a user-inputted text file, this program creates a weighted graph of words that is then used to compose sentences probabilistically.

 ## Functionality